Ministry of Labour, Employment and Social Security (Nepal)

-The Ministry of Labour, Employment and Social Security (श्रम, रोजगार तथा सामाजिक सुरक्षा मन्त्रालय) is a government ministry of Nepal that governs the development policies of labour and employment in the country.
-Hon.
-Sharat Singh Bhandari is the minister.
+The Ministry of Labour, Employment and Social Security (श्रम, रोजगार तथा सामाजिक सुरक्षा मन्त्रालय) was a government ministry of Nepal that governed the development policies of labour and employment in the country.

 History

 The ministry was formed in 1981 as the Ministry of Labour and Social Welfare.In 1995 and 2000, the portfolio was adjusted making it first the Ministry of Labour and later the Ministry of Labour and Transport Management.
 In 2002, the ministry was restructured resulting in a new name: Ministry of Labour and Employment.

-In 2018, under the Second Oli cabinet, the portfolio was again adjusted twice: First, it was renamed as to being the Ministry of Labor, Employment, Women and Senior Citizens but in March 2018, the ministry was again divided to create both, the Ministry of Labor and Employment and the Ministry of Women, Children and Senior Citizen.
+In 2018, under the Second Oli cabinet, the portfolio was again adjusted twice: First, it was renamed as the Ministry of Labor, Employment, Women and Senior Citizens but in March 2018, the ministry was again divided to create both, the Ministry of Labor and Employment and the Ministry of Women, Children and Senior Citizen.

+The ministry was dissolved in 2026 by the Balen Shah cabinet.
+Its responsibilities were divided between the newly formed Ministry of Women, Children, Gender and Sexual Minorities and Social Security and the Ministry of Youth, Labour and Employment, with social security functions transferred to the former and labour and employment functions transferred to the latter.